spring-cloud-samples/brewery/README.md

 ├── reporting        (service that listens to events) ├── zipkin-server    (Zipkin Server for Sleuth Stream tests) ├── zookeeper        (embedded zookeeper)
-└── zuul             (Zuul proxy that forwards requests to ingredients)
+└── proxy            (Spring Cloud Gateway or Zuul proxy that forwards requests to ingredients)
 ```

 ## How to build it?